kyverno/chainsaw/website/docs/apis/chainsaw.v1alpha2.md

 - [ConfigurationSpec](#chainsaw-kyverno-io-v1alpha2-ConfigurationSpec)

-<p>Namespace contains info about the namespace used for testing.</p>
+<p>Namespace options contain the configuration used to allocate a namespace for each test.</p>

 | Field | Type | Required | Inline | Description |